Search results for:

-For WordPress installations, there are just two primary components that you need access to in order to manually migrate the installation to a new host: the files and the database.
+For WordPress installations, there are just two primary components that you need access to to manually migrate the installation to a new host: the files and the database.

 First: Obtain or create FTP or SFTP login details for your old host.